luuuiii1/PanFleurdelys/README.md

 # PanFleurdelys
-This website is only for WS1 — Business Shop Project that made by Luui learned with AI
+This website is only for WS1 — Business Shop Project that made by Luui